fleetdm/fleet/handbook/company/communications.md

 Fleet has created the [ExpedITioners podcast](https://expeditioners.podbean.com/) to open discussions and help IT and security professionals get ahead of the curve and prepare themselves and their organizations for what lies ahead.
 <!-- TODO: Find a way to link to the meetings section below and make it make sense-->
 ### Video
-Fleet uses YouTube to help keep the community up to date and informed.
+Fleet uses YouTube to help keep the community up-to-date and informed.
 These videos facilitate community engagement, provide educational resources, and help share essential information about Fleet and the people using it.
 Meetings regularly uploaded to YouTube will have a "▶️" emoji prepended to the calendar event title (e.g. "▶️ ☁️🌈 Sprint demos!").

 ## Meetings
 - **Plan to join meetings on time.** At Fleet, we start on time and do not wait for folks to join.
 As most of our meetings are conducted over zoom, please join with a working microphone and with your camera on whenever possible.
 Being even a few minutes late can make a big difference and slow your meeting counterparts down.
 When in doubt, show up a couple of minutes early.